 Product: Draft Climate Risk information reports for New York City and New York State

-- New York Times: Too Hot to Fly?
-Climate Change May Take a Toll on Air Travel
+- News: Too Hot to Fly?
+Climate Change May Take a Toll on Air Travel NYTimes.
+June 20, 2017

 The aviation paper received some of the highest levels of coverage of any paper this year, appearing in the New York Times, Washington Post and more than 500 other outlets.
 We also conducted extensive TV and radio interviews, including CNN, for example.